Technique: How to make a simple vinaigrette

 I’ve settled into my own salad dressing routine, which is neither the direct-to-leaf route nor the jar shaking route.
 I like to whisk together my few simple ingredients with a small whisk, in a small bowl, until the mixture is fully emulsified.
 That’s just a fancy way of saying: that which does not mix (oil/vinegar) is forced by a little whisk to combine, at least temporarily, until it can get poured on the salad just before it is eaten.

 You’ve likely got everything you need to make a delicious dressing for our fattoush salad.
-It’s wonderful with sumac or without.
-If garlic powder is not on your shelf, consider treating yourself to some even if you don’t live here in the beautiful Midwest.
+It’s wonderful with sumac and pomegranate molasses.
+Also traditional in Lebanese salata: crushed dried mint.
+And, if garlic powder is not on your shelf, consider treating yourself to some even if you don’t live here in the beautiful Midwest.
 It will add a delicious dimension to your salads from here on out.